 As I reconnected to creativity as a spiritual practice, the Sacred Feminine wooed me to her.
 She revealed herself as Wisdom, Ruah, Sophia.
 She spoke to me as Eve, Mary, Magdelene.
 She is a Divine form of the mother who has been forgotten.
 Her sensibilities are creativity, collaboration, voice, ritual, teaching, birth, celebration.
 Many systems have forgotten her: families, churches, culture as a whole.
 Individuals rarely speak of her.
 For me personally, I’ve experienced this deep loss of the feminine in the institution of the church and I mourn over many aspects of her taboo.

 Part of my work in the world is to guide myself and others to re-member the lost feminine.
 Honoring the feminine is a deep aspect of the gatherings I hold.
 This comes in my teachings through encouragement, ritual, hearing from each voice and re-capturing the essence of sacred women who’ve been villainized, abused and/or forgotten.
 Witnessing one another and allowing each voice to have their truth/perspective is imperative to bring healing to the stories we carry.
 Another aspect of my work is holding space for grief of sacred institutions.
 I welcome work of the shadow.
 When we name and honor the taboo/shadow that we see (even if others don’t), our personal healing can begin.
 I work with people who desire to connect with the feminine and heal grief from institutions.
+I work with organizations and institutions who are open to having honest conversations about their shadow side and shift to bring more feminine discernment into their spaces.

 Curiosity is Key